 How to have more than two characters on file.

 Players are allowed to register a third, able to travel, character at their home game as well as register additional character at neighboring, and different, Utopia Descending chapters with the purchase of an “And One” yearly membership.
 With each additional character your games have a larger volume of work that they need to do for creating story, plot, and tracking your characters information.
 When buying a “And One Membership” you may have a third travel character on file at your home game or choose another Utopia Descending chapter outside of your home chapter where you would like to have another character registered.

 “And One Membership” characters from outside your home game are restricted to only local play at the chapters they have been added to and cannot travel outside of their local game.

 Standard Player - Two characters based out of the home game.
 Every player has a home game who handles their character and player needs.

 "And One Membership" purchased for home game - A third character may be purchased for a home game with a yearly fee.

 "And One Membership" purchased for a travel game - An additional character may be stored at another game chapter that is not a players home game, and will be tracked by the travel game's staff.

-"And One Membership" purchased for home game and "And One Membership" purchased for a travel game - Three characters will be on file at the players home game as long as they have a local assigned "And One Membership" and a fourth character will be stored at the travel game (non local game).
+"And One Membership" purchased for home game and an additional "And One Membership" purchased for a travel game - Three characters will be on file at the players home game as long as they have a local assigned "And One Membership" and a fourth character will be stored at the travel game (non local game).

 Moving Characters from one chapter to another